sovaknock/HAND-E/README.md

 - If `arm.local` doesn't resolve, SSH by IP address instead.
 - The Pi's Python environment lives in `~/arm-venv` with system site packages enabled for Blinka/ServoKit.

-Built by Sovannak, Nick, Anh
+Built by Sovannak, Nicholas, Anh